Asylum system ‘riddled with abuse’ and needs fundamental change – Jenrick

 “And so if single adult males can share a room, and it’s legal to do so, which will obviously depend on the size of the accommodation, then we’ll ask people to do that.

-“I think that’s a completely fair and reasonable approach,” he told Sunday With Laura Kuenssberg.
+“I think that’s a completely fair and reasonable approach,” he told Kuenssberg.

 Mr Jenrick said people arriving in small boats “risk cannibalising the compassion” of the UK public.